automationai/nhreport/README.md

 #### Windows Executable
 [Click here to download Window executable file](https://github.com/automationai/nshreport/raw/main/dist/nshreport.exe)

-Tested on Windows 10, if you have other versions of windows, let me know the result, there's possiblility that old version of executables need to be generated separately.
+Tested on Windows 10.
+Other versions of Windows especially Windows Servers haven't been tested!
+Let me know if you have issues on other versions of Windows.

 #### Debian Executable
 [Click here to download debian executable file](https://github.com/automationai/nshreport/raw/main/dist/nshreport)

-Tested on Debian 10 & Ubuntu 20, if you have other versions of linux, let me know the result, there's possiblility that old version of executables need to be generated separately.
+Tested on Debian 10 & Ubuntu 20.
+Other versions of Linux haven't been tested!
+Let me know if you have issues on other versions of Linux.

 #### Mac